STOCKHOLM NU JAZZ FESTIVAL

 Goran Kajfeš – trumpet / synthesizer

 Act 3: STHLM starka feat.
 Ron Carter

-The evening will end with Ron Carter as guest of the Swedish big band STHLM starka.
-Together they will play Ron Carter’s original compositions arranged for big band.
+The evening ended with Ron Carter as guest of the Swedish big band STHLM starka.
+Together they played Ron Carter’s original compositions arranged for big band.
 The music has previously been recorded together with the German big band WDR Big Band on the album My Personal Songbook.
 STHLM starka is a large band created especially for this project.
 It consists of some of the most prominent and established as well as young, promising Swedish jazz musicians today.

 Ron Carter – feature/double bass/composer